TotalAV is an excellent antivirus program with impressive malware detection rates and a good range of additional features.

 - And more…

 TotalAV’s VPN uses 256-bit AES encryption to protect your data.
 In my tests, I could browse the internet without any slowdown while the VPN was running.
-The VPN also comes with a strict no-logs policy, a kill switch that disconnects you from the internet if the VPN fails, and more than 70+ servers in 30+ countries.
+The VPN also comes with a kill switch that disconnects you from the internet if the VPN fails, and more than 70+ servers in 30+ countries.

 TotalAV provides really good identity theft protection if you’re in the US.
 Its agents monitor dark web forums, breach databases, and credit reports for any leaks involving your data.
 TotalAV also offers $1 million in coverage for any losses.